 Being Fat: Women, Weight, and Feminist Activism in Canada

 It is okay to be fat.
-This is the basic premise of fat activism, a social movement that has existed in Canada since the early 1970s.
-This book focuses on the earliest strands of the Canadian movement, which emerged around 1977 and ended around 1997 with the emergence of defiant performance artists Pretty, Porky, and Pissed Off.
-This twenty-year window loosely correlates with the rise of "second-wave" feminist organizing and thinking in the country.
-Fat activists were wrestling with issues other feminists of the era were debating: femininity, sexuality, and health.
+This is the basic premise of fat activism, a social movement that has existed in Canada since the 1970s.
+Being Fat focuses on the earliest strands of the movement, covering the last decades of the twentieth century.
+The book explores how fat activists wrestled with feminist issues of the era, including femininity, sexuality, and health.

 - World Rights